 It might not always be advantageous for an entity to opt for the reduced accounting disclosure allowed by the micro-entity regime.
 For example, you should consider the following:

 - Will micro-entity accounts provide enough information?
 Far less detail is provided in a set of micro-entity accounts as compared to accounts produced under the small companies’ regime.
 This reduced disclosure may not be sufficient for current or future lenders and creditors, for credit rating agencies or for shareholders.
 Additional costs may therefore arise if any of these agencies request additional information.
+It may be difficult to secure new investment or shareholder funding without providing more financial details than those given in micro-entity accounts.

 - Will the company be able to prepare micro-entity accounts next year?
 It may not be appropriate to prepare micro-entity accounts for a company that is growing very quickly and that is unlikely to qualify to prepare accounts under the same regime in the near future.
 A better option might be to prepare accounts under the small companies’ regime but taking advantage of the reduced disclosure allowed when preparing abridged or ‘filleted’ small company accounts.